duzun/hQuery.php/README.md

 hQuery.php   [![Build Status](https://travis-ci.org/duzun/hQuery.php.svg?branch=master)](https://travis-ci.org/duzun/hQuery.php) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/duzuns)
 ==========

-An extremely fast and efficient web scraper that parses megabytes of HTML in a blink of an eye.
+An extremely fast and efficient web scraper that can parse megabytes of invalid HTML in a blink of an eye.

+You can use the familiar jQuery/CSS selector syntax to easily find the data you need.

 In my unit tests, I demand it be at least 10 times faster than Symfony's DOMCrawler on a 3Mb HTML document.
 In reality, according to my humble tests, it is two-three orders of magnitude faster than DOMCrawler in some cases, especially when selecting thousands of elements, and on average uses x2 less RAM.

 See [tests/README.md](https://github.com/duzun/hQuery.php/blob/master/tests/README.md).